longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Tax Rates View
 ^^^^^^^^^^^^^^

-The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of gold, Science, and luxury goods your nation is set at. :numref:`Tax Rates View Button` shows an example of the :guilabel:`Tax Rates View` button.
+The :guilabel:`Tax Rates View` on the `Top Function Bar`_ shows what percentage of gold, science, and luxury goods your nation is set at. :numref:`Tax Rates View Button` shows an example of the :guilabel:`Tax Rates View` button.